Skip the Kit! How to Make Shaving Cream Dyed Easter Eggs

 Step 1: Prepare Eggs

-Start this Easter craft by preparing a batch of hard-boiled eggs.
+Start this easy Easter craft by preparing a batch of hard-boiled eggs.
 When the eggs have cooled, place them in a large bowl of vinegar.
 Let the eggs soak for 20 minutes; this will allow the dye to adhere more permanently to the shells.
-If you're planning to substitute whipped cream to make edible eggs, you'll want to skip this step.
+Fill a shallow glass baking dish (like this Pyrex Oblong Glass Baking Dish, $11, Target) with a thick layer of shaving cream; we used a plain drugstore shaving cream.
+Spray the shaving cream so that it covers the bottom of a pan with a layer that is about an inch thick.

 Step 2: Add Color to Shaving Cream

-Fill a shallow baking sheet with a thick layer of shaving cream; we used a plain drugstore shaving cream.
-Spray the shaving cream so that it covers the bottom of a pan with a layer that is about an inch thick.
-Generously place drops of food coloring on top of the shaving cream; we used a two-color combination for each set of eggs.
+Generously place drops of food coloring ($4, Walmart) on top of the shaving cream; we used a two-color combination for each set of eggs.
 You can use one color combination for the whole pan, or divide the pan of shaving cream into halves or quarters to create more color combinations.
-When most of the surface is covered with food coloring, drag a bamboo skewer across the top of the shaving cream to swirl and marble the colors.
+When most of the surface is covered with food coloring, drag a bamboo skewer ($2, Target) across the top of the shaving cream to swirl and marble the colors.

 Step 3: Roll Eggs